-In this episode, our guest is Ellen Ernst Kossek, an internationally recognized thought-leader on work-life boundary management, gender and organizational culture.
+In this episode, our guest is Ellen Ernst Kossek, Distinguished Professor of Management at Purdue University, an internationally recognized thought-leader on work-life boundary management, gender and organizational culture.
 To know more about the work of Professor Kossek, or get a copy of her most recent book, Creating Gender-Inclusive Organizations, visit her website here.

 Agnes Uhereczky: Hi Ellen, welcome to the show.
 The apropos of our conversation is twofold.
 One is, of course, all your work on boundary management and work-life conflict which has been thrust in the limelight with the pandemic.
 Second, we wanted to have you on the podcast because a great book came out last year, Creating Gender-Inclusive Organizations: Lessons from Research and Practice, which has been edited by you and Kyung Hee Lee.
 It is the essays and presentations from a 2016 conference that was held at Purdue University's Krannert School of Management where you work.
 The book is a great combination of research and practice and that is what the podcast is for and that is why these books are so important because there is still this gap, right between books, literature and research but then the policies the actual practices that happen at employers' workplaces that have an impact on achieving diversity and inclusion.
 So, I wanted to ask you from your experience having your work in academia but also your practice: why do you think there is still this gap?
 Why doesn't this knowledge get somehow trickled down into the organisational practices?